All Episodes

 All right, all right, all right.

-You sound like you sound like those NFL coaches from back in the 50s.
+You sound like those NFL coaches from back in the 50s.

-You know, there are I don't know if a Lombardi was one, but there's some coaches in the NFL who told her players, and this is way back, you can't sleep with your wife after Tuesday.
+You know, there are, I don't know if a Lombardi was one, but there were some coaches in the NFL who told their players, and this is way back, you can't sleep with your wife after Tuesday.

 And asked the coach, well, how did you enforce this?